 There are several types of mesothelioma, but the most common form is pleural mesothelioma, which affects the lining of the lungs (pleura).
 Other types include peritoneal mesothelioma (affecting the lining of the abdominal cavity), pericardial mesothelioma (affecting the lining of the heart), and testicular mesothelioma (affecting the lining of the testes, although this is extremely rare).

-It’s important to note that mesothelioma is almost exclusively linked to asbestos exposure, and the inhalation or ingestion of asbestos fibers is a known risk factor.
+Mesothelioma is almost exclusively linked to asbestos exposure, and the inhalation or ingestion of asbestos fibers is a known risk factor.
 Many individuals who develop mesothelioma have had occupational exposure to asbestos, such as workers in construction, mining, shipbuilding, and manufacturing.
 Additionally, secondary exposure can occur when family members come into contact with asbestos fibers carried home on the clothing of workers.